kevinyswong/kevinyswong.github.io/index.md

 cantankerous curmudgeon complains about corrupting new technologies and disorderly younger generations, but that it may be worthwhile to recognize the costs and what it is that's changing.
-A further question: if writing levels are declining, who's to say assistant writing softare like Grammarly won't help?
+A further question: if writing levels are declining, who's to say assistant writing software like Grammarly won't help?
 Or perhaps even generative AI?
 Maybe at some point we will have outsourced most of our writing to technology.
 An opinion
 <a href="https://www.sciencedirect.com/science/article/pii/S0268401223000233">paper</a>
 this year provokes the reader in the title: SO WHAT IF CHATGPT WROTE IT?
 The paper presents a long list of precautions, biases, and limitations, concluding